 Everyone wants their tattoo to heal quickly, but the reality is that like with any wound, it needs time and care.
 There are some things you can do to speed up the healing process.

 Sunlight can cause your tattoo to fade, and fresh tattoos are especially sensitive to the sun.
-Cover the tattoo with clothes like long sleeves or pants when you are out in the sun.
+Cover the tattoo with loose clothes like long sleeves or pants when you are out in the sun.
 Do not apply a sunscreen until the tattoo has fully healed.

 Don’t re-bandage after you take off the initial dressing

 Your tattoo needs to breathe, so once you remove the original bandage — usually it’ll be bandaged in clear plastic or surgical wrap by the artist — it’s best not to cover it.
 Wrapping it may result in extra moisture and a lack of oxygen, which can cause scabbing and slow healing.

 You should use lukewarm — not hot, which may hurt the skin or open the pores, causing ink to draw inward — and

 Before you begin, make sure your hands are thoroughly clean using an antibacterial soap.
 Then, splash water onto the tattoo, follow with fragrance-free and alcohol-free soap, and either let the tattoo air dry or gently dry it with a clean paper towel.

 Your tattoo needs air to heal, so it’s best to skip heavy products like Vaseline unless specifically recommended by your artist.

 In the first few days, your artist will likely advise using products with lanolin, petroleum, and vitamins A and D. After a few days, you can switch to a lighter, fragrance-free aftercare moisturizer or even pure coconut oil.

 Don’t scratch or pick